 There are some initial considerations you need to keep in mind as you begin working on your family disaster planning.
 You should start with the recommendations below as you begin to map out your plan.

 Receiving Vital Information

 Your family disaster planning should include an emergency supply kit to have on hand at all times in case disaster strikes.
 Store your emergency supply kit in such a way that you can grab it and go if you need to evacuate.
-Bottled water and canned foods can be stored for long periods of time.
+Bottled water and dehydrated or freeze-dried foods can be stored for long periods.
 You want enough for each family member for at least five days.
 Should you have to remain on your own for a few days until rescue teams can reach you these items will help you to survive.
 The food in your refrigerator can spoil if the power goes down, which is common after a natural disaster.
-Make sure you keep medications on hand for those that need them on a regular basis.
+Make sure you keep medications on hand for those who need them regularly.

 If you have small children in the home make sure you have the necessary supplies on hand for them.
 Stocking up on personal items such as diapers, toilet paper, and toothpaste can help you stay healthy during a disaster.
 Don’t depend on having the time to pack all these items when you need to evacuate.
 Keep extras in your disaster kit, and rotate them out so they don’t expire in storage.
 You may be on your own for 72 hours or longer as the emergency response is mobilized.